portfolio-performance/portfolio-help/docs/en/how-to/fees-on-shares.md

 ![](images/fees-on-shares-transactions-list.png)

-The [Performance Chart](../reference/view/reports/performance/performance-chart.md) shows us the impact that those fees have : compared to the price performance of `stock-A`, our `stock-A` performance is indeed 0.75 % less than than its benchmark over a year.
+The [Performance Chart](../reference/view/reports/performance/performance-chart.md) illustrates the impact of these fees : compared to the price performance of `stock-A`, our `stock-A` performance is 0.75 % lower than its benchmark over a year.

 Figure: Difference in performance due to the management fees. {class= pp-figure}